Powder House Square: Powder House Square today

 Small bronze sculptured monuments can be seen around Nathan Tufts Park referring to the site's past uses as a farm, a mill, storage for gunpowder, and even a pickle factory.

 The island within the actual traffic circle is a tiny park on its own, complete with walkways, benches, and neatly arranged bushes and other flora.
 There is a large 360 degree directional post that points in the direction of dozens of different communities (like Arlington, Medford, and Winchester).

 Powder House Square is located less than a half mile from Davis Square, Teele Square and Ball Square in Somerville.
 It is served by MBTA buses 80 (Arlington Center/Lechmere), 89 (Clarendon Hill/Sullivan Square), 94 (Davis Square/Medford Square), and 96 (Harvard Station/Medford Square).
 Red Line subway service to Harvard Square and downtown Boston is conveniently close at Davis Square Station.
 Powder House Square is approximately one mile from Exit 31 of I-93.

-A proposed light-rail station at Ball Square, as part of the Green Line Extension project, would put Powder House Square within a half mile of the Green Line in addition to the Red Line station at Davis Square.
+An MBTA station at Ball Square, part of the Green Line Extension project, is a short walk from Powder House Square, making it now within a half mile of the Green Line in addition to the nearby Red Line station at Davis Square.

 Several businesses thrive on or around Powder House Square, including restaurants, several small medical and dental practices, and a funeral home.